 What are your application requirements?Application

-- Official high school transcripts if you have earned less than 30 semester hours or less than 45 quarter hours of college credit after high school
+NOTE – Transfer students additionally need to submit an official high school transcript if they have earned less than 30 semester hours or less than 45 quarter hours of college credit after high school.

 What are your admission criteria?
 Are there any other requirements?Admission